ivanvieirace/nextlevelweek2/README.md

 # :construction_worker: How to run

-To clone and run this application, you'll need Git, Node.js v14.4.0 or higher + Yarn v1.22.4 or higher installed on your computer.
+To clone and run this Project, you'll need Git, Node.js v14.4.0 or higher + Yarn v1.22.4 or higher installed on your computer.
 From your command line:

 ### Clone this repository